ibm-cloud-docs/account/faqs-cbr.md

 {: faq}

 Currently, {{site.data.keyword.cloud_notm}} does not support GEO-based account access control through Context-based restrictions.
 This is a known limitation within the platform, and such a functionality is not available now.

+## Can I manage context-based restrictions with Terraform?
+{: #faq-terraform-cbr}
+{: faq}

+Yes.
+You can use the [terraform-ibm-cbr](https://github.com/terraform-ibm-modules/terraform-ibm-cbr) module, which provides production-ready, opinionated Terraform configurations for managing context-based restrictions as code.
+The module simplifies creating and managing network zones and rules.
+For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).